They say…

 Présentation des gueuzes artisanales à mi orge mi houblon

 The shop’s 100% craft-brewed range has good showings for young, small but dynamic local micros like Rulles, and Millevertus, all of whom balance appreciation of tradition with healthy innovation.
-It extends to great beers from other parts of French-speaking Belgium (Caracole, Dupont, Vapeur), some good Flemish choices (Dolle, Anker), a comprehensive range of Trappists (Orval is the province’s sole significant surviving pre-war brewery) and a cellar of fine lambics from the likes of and Drie Fonteinen.
+It extends to great beers from other parts of French-speaking Belgium (Caracole, Dupont, Vapeur), some good Flemish choices (Dolle, Anker), a comprehensive range of Trappists (Orval is the province’s sole significant surviving pre-war brewery) and a cellar of fine lambics from the likes of Cantillon and Drie Fonteinen.

 Astonishingly for Belgium, there’s a small range of imported beer too.
 “Belgium has some of the best beers,” says Christophe, “but it’s no longer the case that ‘if it’s Belgian, it’s good’.
 There are some excellent beers from other countries that Belgians just don’t know about.
-I find different beer cultures interesting. in Colorado are Belgian-style beers, while Britain has porters that once influenced Belgian beer styles.”
+I find different beer cultures interesting.
+Breweries in Colorado are brewing Belgian-style beers, while Britain has porters that once influenced Belgian beer styles.”
 His customers agree as beers from the likes of Thiriez, Unibroue and Flying Dog sell well.

 Des chocolats artisanales à mi orge mi houblon

 Christophe’s second passion is chocolate, and the unrealised potential for food matching it with beer.
-He’s teamed up with artisanal chocolatier Jean-François Vaux, originally from the South of France but now based nearby, and the Rulles brewery to create JeanChris Numéro 1, not a chocolate beer but a beer designed to taste with chocolate.
+He’s teamed up with artisanal chocolatier Jean-François Vaux, originally from the South of France but now based nearby, and the brewery to create JeanChris Numéro 1, not a chocolate beer but a beer designed to taste with chocolate.
 Numéro 2 is soon to follow, this time from the brewery.
 You’ll find Jean’s chocolates and several other artisanal food goodies on sale, including as part of beer and chocolate gift packs.

 Des prix des bières et chocolats à mi orge mi houblon

-Christophe’s enthusiasm for sharing knowledge extends to a tasting club, currently with a waiting list, and a beer (and beer and chocolate) tasting service, as well as the guidance he volunteers as a matter of course to curious customers.
+Christophe’s enthusiasm for sharing knowledge extends to a club, currently with a waiting list, and a beer (and beer and chocolate) tasting service, as well as the guidance he volunteers as a matter of course to curious customers.
 And amazingly the shop remains a second job: he also teaches business studies full time, thus the limited opening hours.
 “I love beer because the tastes are so varied,” he says.
 “Gueuze is acidic, there’s the bitterness in hoppy beers that you don’t find in any other products, there’s a different beer and a different pleasure for every occasion.
 It’s la richesse gustative de la bière, beer’s richness of taste”.

 Fact file